Oil Holds Near Two-Year High, Eyes on Iran

 "I don't think we're seeing much immediate risk from these protests which are taking place in urban areas but I think it's the backdrop -- both political and in the oil market -- that mean these are catching attention," said Richard Mallinson, analyst at consultancy Energy Aspects.

-The unrest in Iran comes at a time when oil prices have been steadily climbing, aided by supply disruptions, along with efforts by the Organization of the Petroleum Exporting Countries to curb output and drain global stocks.
+The unrest in Iran comes as oil prices have been steadily climbing, aided by supply disruptions, along with efforts by the Organization of the Petroleum Exporting Countries to curb output and drain global stocks.
 Iran is OPEC's third-largest producer.

 Continue Reading Below